geekodour/mogoz/content/posts/20230405003455-data_engineering.md

 ### Stream processing {#stream-processing}

+-   **Streaming use cases are defined by the consumption SLA of the data, not the production.** 🌟
 -   This can mean different things for different people, eg. for some ingestion pipeline, streaming might just means anything ingesting more often than every ten minutes.

+#### Architecture examples {#architecture-examples}

+-   [Lambda](https://en.wikipedia.org/wiki/Lambda_architecture): Here we merge real-time and historical data together
+-   [Kappa](https://pradeepl.com/blog/kappa-architecture/): If you don’t need a lot of historical data, and only need streaming data.

 #### Streaming Databases {#streaming-databases}